Introspection via Kaomoji

 | gpt-oss | 0.876 | ~0.40 |

-For Ministral, Granite, and GPT-OSS the accuracy drops to ~43%, ~55%, and ~40% respectively.
-This lines up with the per-kaomoji PCA result, as those three models have less coherent kaomoji separation and tend to reuse many kaomoji over multiple categories.
-Using the hidden state still achieves exceptional accuracy on two of the three so the gap has more to do with their kaomoji-using ability than anything inherent to the models.
+For Ministral, Granite, and GPT-OSS the accuracy drops to ~43%, ~55%, and ~40% respectively, which lines up with how these models tend to reuse kaomoji over multiple categories.
+The hidden state still achieves good accuracy on two of the three models, so the gap has more to do with their kaomoji-using ability than anything inherent to the models.

 Kaomoji structure

-These cosine-similarity heatmaps show consistent blocks forming.
+These similarity heatmaps show consistent blocks forming.
 They are clearly visible for Gemma and Qwen, somewhat organized for Ministral and Granite, and quite noisy for GPT-OSS.
-This gives us a similar conclusion to the previous data: Gemma and Qwen are able to use kaomoji effectively to report their internal states, while the other three aren't as capable.
+This gives us a similar conclusion to the previous data: Gemma and Qwen are able to use kaomoji effectively to report their internal states, while Ministral, Granite, and GPT-OSS are less capable.

 The kaomoji on Gemma, Qwen, and partly Granite cluster by their primary category, with some outliers: on Gemma, an HN-S crying kaomoji was closer to LN than the rest of the HN-S faces, and a few of the rarer LP faces grouped with HP-S.